1945 World Series: Game 1

 The visiting Cubs began with a bang, scoring four times in the first.
 With two outs and runners on first and third, a passed ball by future Hall of Famer Hal Newhouser scored the game's first run.
 After an intentional walk, a two-run Bill Nicholson double and Mickey Livingston's RBI single made it 4–0 Cubs.
 In the third, after a leadoff double, Phil Cavarretta's single and Andy Pafko's double scored a run each.
 One out later, Livingston's second RBI single of the game knocked Newhouser out of the game.
 Cavarretta's two-out home run in the seventh off Jim Tobin made it 8–0.
 Pafko then singled, stole second, moved to third on a passed ball, and scored the game's last run on Nicholson's single.
-Hank Borowy pitched a complete game shutout despite allowing 12 base runners as the Cubs took a 1–0 series lead.
+Hank Borowy pitched a complete-game shutout despite allowing 12 base runners as the Cubs took a 1–0 series lead.
+This was the first and only home run hit by the Cubs in the Series and Cavaretta's home run was the last postseason home run hit by a Cub until Bob Dernier did so in Game 1 of the 1984 National League Championship Series.